shirtsgroup/physical_validation_workshop/README.md

-Two tests are implemented here:
+Two tests are implemented in these notebooks

 1. A test of whether the ensemble is correct, and
 2. A test of equipartition